intercom/intercom-install-examples/node-express-single-page-app/README.md

 ## Summary

+1. Remove `window.intercomSettings` if you added it to your HTML in a previous installation step.

-1. Install the Intercom SDK
+1. Install the Intercom SDK (Server)
     ```
     npm i -s intercom-client
     ```
-1. Load `IdentityVerification` class
+1. Load `IdentityVerification` class (Server)
     ```js
     var IdentityVerification = require('intercom-client').IdentityVerification;
     ```
-1. Load your user data
+1. Load your user data (Server)
-1. Generate user hash using your user data with the Intercom SDK
+1. Generate user hash using your user data with the Intercom SDK (Server)
     ```js
     var userHash = IdentityVerification.userHash({
       secretKey: INTERCOM_SECRET_KEY,